nolanlawson/fuite/README.md

 }
 ```

+You can delete any optional function you don't need.

 Note that your scenario file can also [extend the default scenario](#extending-the-default-scenario).

-Here is what each `async function` does:

 ### `setup` function (optional)